What is Spondylosis?

 Although the majority of individuals greater than 50 years old have radiographic evidence of spondylosis, only a small percentage will experience neurologic symptoms.
 Physical therapy and pain medication are often used to treat spondylosis symptoms.
 Surgical intervention is reserved for conditions that are not responsive to conservative treatment.
 Generally, surgical intervention efforts are directed toward releasing pressure on the nerves or spinal cord that results from a degenerative spinal column.

 At Princeton Neurological Surgery, Dr. John Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
-Dr. Lipani is a specialist in the treatment for spondylosis and many other degenerative spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
+Dr. Lipani is a specialist in spondylosis treatment and many other degenerative spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
 Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for spondylosis.
 Dr. Lipani offers image guided spine surgery approaches for spondylosis treatment, tailored to the needs of each patient.
 For state-of-the-art spondylosis treatment, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!